RichardMoot/TLGbankLight/README.md

 # TLGbank Light

-TLGbank Light is a small, distributed part of the [TLGbank](https://richardmoot.github.io/TLGbank/), a type-logical treebank for French.
+TLGbank Light is the small, publicly available part of the [TLGbank](https://richardmoot.github.io/TLGbank/), a type-logical treebank for French.
 The resources in this directory have been designed to work with [GrailLight](https://github.com/RichardMoot/GrailLight), my lightweight parser for multimodal type-logical grammars.

 TLGbank Light contains only the TLGbank files which have been derived from the [Sequoia corpus](http://deep-sequoia.inria.fr), and not the much larger part set of files derived from the French Treebank.

 If you find this work useful, please cite the following publication.